 “When we arrive at a new place, we love heading out on foot to explore.
 We always hire a local guide.
 The best advice we can give is to think local.
 When we want eat out, we look for a place that’s packed with locals.
 Chances are it’s authentic, reasonable and delicious.

 We also always strike up conversations with locals.
 People are friendly everywhere and a smile or eye contact will let them know you are open to conversation.
 Sometimes they are just out to sell you something, but often they’re open to talking and can give you a lot of advice and recommendations.”

 “We have never gone into debt for travel.
-Before we made a living traveling [as travel writers, photographers and bloggers], we lived frugally and saved for trips.
-Choosing the right destination for your budget is important to make your dollar last longer.
+Before we made a living travelling [as travel writers, photographers and bloggers], we lived frugally and saved for trips.
+Choosing the right destination for your budget is important to make your money last longer.
 Fiji or Tahiti are going to be much more expensive than Thailand or Laos.